 A workflow is the master blueprint of your process, which includes all the usual steps and details involved in a particular process.
-A workflow run, on the other hand, is a single instance of that process in which you actually implement the work.
+On the other hand, a workflow run is a single instance of that process in which you actually implement the work.

 For example, if you have a workflow for employee onboarding, you’d run the workflow for each new hire, or if you’re working from a customer support process, you would run the workflow for each customer support ticket.

-Users: In order to run workflows, you must be an Administrator or a Member who has been given ‘run’ access by your Administrator.
+Users: To run workflows, you must be an Administrator or a Member who has been given ‘edit’, ‘view all’ or ‘run’ permission by your Administrator.

-There are numerous ways you can run workflows, which you can learn more about below:
+There are numerous ways in which you can run workflows:

-Click the “Run” button from the top right of your screen.
+Click the “New” button from the top right of your screen.
 This button is visible from anywhere you navigate inside Process Street, allowing you to run workflows whenever you need them.

-Once that’s done, click “Run” (or hit the enter key) and your workflow run will open up, ready to work on.
+Once that’s done, click “Run” (or hit your enter key) and your workflow run will open up, ready to work on.